image_pdfimage_print

 • Macao allows the free flow of capital and adopts a currency board system with stable exchange rate.
 The issuance of patacas is completely supported by foreign exchange reserves.

-• In Macao, business operational principles conform to international conventions and standards, and the same procedures for company incorporation apply to both local and foreign investors, which provides all investors with an ideal environment for investment and business.
+• Macao’s business operating principles are in line with international conventions and standards, and the same business incorporation procedures apply to both local and foreign investors, providing an ideal investment and business environment for all investors.

-• The city has 10 tertiary education institutes.
+• The city has 10 higher education institutions

-• The University of Macau and the Macau University of Science and Technology have made considerate progress and earnt a place in the Quacquarelli Symonds (QS) World University Rankings 2024 and the Times Higher Education World University Rankings 2023.
+• The University of Macau and the Macau University of Science and Technology have made considerate progress and earnt a place in the Quacquarelli Symonds (QS) World University Rankings 2024 and the Times Higher Education (THE) World University Rankings 2024.

-• As of May 2023, the Macao SAR grants the statutory exemption of “visas” or “entry permits” to nationals of 81 countries and regions.
+• As of November 2023, the Macao SAR grants the statutory exemption of visas or entry permits to nationals of 81 countries and regions.

 • 144 countries and regions have agreed to grant visa exemptions or visas on arrival to holders of a Macao SAR passport.

-• In fiscal year 2023, the Macao SAR Government exempted Macao enterprises from profits tax on income obtained or generated in PSCs, but this is only limited to the income that has been taxed locally.
+• In fiscal year 2024, the Macao SAR Government exempted Macao enterprises from profits tax on income obtained or generated in Portuguese-speaking countries, but this is only limited to the income that has been taxed locally.

 • Mainland and Macao Closer Economic Partnership Arrangement (CEPA) has been implemented since 2004.